General Information for Intended Parents

 What if our surrogate won’t give us the baby following the birth?

 Many intended parents worry about this in the early stages of the surrogacy journey.
 The likelihood of this happening is extremely rare.
-Typically the cases reported by the media are traditional surrogacy cases (the surrogate uses her own egg and is biologically linked to the child).
+Typically the cases reported by the media are traditional surrogacy cases (the surrogate uses her own egg and is genetically linked to the child).
 You and the surrogate enter into a valid and enforceable legal contract with the intent that the child she carries is your child.
-Every surrogate in our program is a gestational carrier and has no biological link to the child.
+Every surrogate in our program is a gestational carrier and has no genetic link to the child.
 Our surrogates are pre-screened to determine their emotional and mental suitability.
 A woman who wants to become a surrogate feels fortunate to have her own child(ren) and isn’t looking for a baby to fill a void in her life.
 On the contrary, her decision is about giving the intended parents the opportunity to experience the joy that a family can bring.
 The majority of our surrogates have completed their family and have no desire for more children of their own.

 Do we need a contract?

 Yes.
 When you are matched with a surrogate we refer you to independent legal counsel.
 Surrogacy should never be done without a contract, even if handled independently.
 Proceeding without a contract is extremely risky and often leads to legal issues that require years—and money—to resolve.

 Who chooses the attorney to prepare and review our legal contracts?